RikiMachine99/RikiMachine99.github.io/content/university/lectures_notes/rqm.md

 ## Info about the course

+* Language : italian

-the course on Relativistic Quantum Mechanic was held by professor Roberto Bonciani[^1] at **Sapienza University**, the notes have been taken during the firt semester of academic year 2020/2021.
+* The course on Relativistic Quantum Mechanic was held by professor Roberto Bonciani[^1] at **Sapienza University**, the notes have been taken during the firt semester of academic year 2020/2021.

 ## Characteristics of the notes